8.7. Arrays

 To compute the address of element 3, the compiler multiplies the index 3 by the data size of the integer type (4) to yield an offset of 12.
 Sure enough, element 3 in [FigArray6] is located at byte offset x12.

-Let’s take a look at a simple C function called sumArray
+Let’s take a look at a simple C function called sumArray that sums

 up all the elements in an array: